danielhrisca/asammdf/documentation/gui.rst

 .. image:: images/graph_axis.png

-Using the *C* keyboard shotcut will toggle the cursor, and with it the channel values will be displayed for each item in the *Selected channels list*
+Using the *C* keyboard shortcut will toggle the cursor, and with it the channel values will be displayed for each item in the *Selected channels list*

 .. image:: images/cursor_phys.png